 Role Playing

-With these role plays, the REBT therapist will adopt and act out the client’s faulty beliefs to illustrate their flaws.
+With role playing, the REBT therapist will adopt and act out the client’s faulty beliefs to illustrate their flaws.
 At the same time, the client will debate the therapist by taking the opposing view and playing devil’s advocate.

 Time Projection